2108-TEAM3/CVEDetective/README.md

 ### Option 2: Uploading a Text File Containing CPEs into the Script
 #
 ### Input Format for File Names and File Paths
 File paths must be entered as full files paths while file names can be used when the referenced file is in the same directory where the program is stored.
+CPE(s) included in files may be a single CPE or multiple.
+Multiple CPE(s) must be listed line by line.

 ### Potential Errors
 #### &ensp;File paths and names that do not exist